 “They fired at us!
 Not in the air, but to the left and right of our bodies.
-The small boy was afraid and and crying.”
+The small boy was afraid and crying.”

 “We got out of the van at a police station but we did not go inside.
 They put us inside a garage next to the station.”

 “I don’t know how long we were in the garage, maybe one or two hours.
-After they caught us I lost track of time.”
+After they caught us, I lost track of time.”

 “There was an oxygen problem in the van; there was no oxygen.
 Some people started vomiting.”

 Around 9:00PM, they arrived at the Bosnian border.
 There were more police officers dressed in black, but the respondent couldn’t remember how many.
-The police ordered the group members out of the van and the police started a fire and put all of their bags in the fire.
+The police ordered the group members out of the van and then started a fire and put all of their bags in the fire.
 Then the police gave back four telephones, instead of the ten that were confiscated.
 Because of this, an argument started between the group about who should get the telephones.